jayaemekar/systemdesign/docs/DesigningPastebin.md

                     5M / (24 hours * 3600 seconds) ~= 58 reads/sec

-#### Storage estimates:
+**Storage estimates:**
-Users can upload maximum 10MB of data; commonly Pastebin like services are used to share source code, configs or logs.
-Such texts are not huge, so let’s assume that each paste on average contains 10KB.
+Users can upload up to 10MB of data; Pastebin-like services are frequently used to share source code, configurations, and logs.
+Because such texts aren't particularly large, let's say that each paste is 10KB on average.

-At this rate, we will be storing 10GB of data per day.
+We'll be storing 10GB of data per day at this rate.

                     1M * 10KB => 10 GB/day
-If we want to store this data for ten years we would need the total storage capacity of 36TB.
+We would require a total storage capacity of 36TB to store this data for ten years.

-With 1M pastes every day we will have 3.6 billion Pastes in 10 years.
-We need to generate and store keys to uniquely identify these pastes.
-If we use base64 encoding ([A-Z, a-z, 0-9, ., -]) we would need six letters strings:
+In ten years, we will have 3.6 billion pastes if 1 million pastes are produced every day.
+To uniquely identify these pastes, we need to generate and store keys.
+We'd need six letters strings if we used base64 encoding ([A-Z, a-z, 0-9,., -]):

                     64^6 ~= 68.7 billion unique strings
 If it takes one byte to store one character, total size required to store 3.6B keys would be: